 However, in the light of Jack White's significant new finding, it transpires that the lack of continuity is due to far more than “different angles” and the matter of “one being a stills camera and the other a TV camera".
 It is now abundantly clear that the TV images and the still photos were not taken at the same time.
 There are discrepancies: two cameras recording ‘reverses' i.e. lens-to-lens views of the same scene from similar heights must record the same basic details.
 Note for example that the top triangular flap of the PLSS is UP in the still photos but is not visible in the TV coverage.
 The top flap should be UP and visible in the TV coverage due to the forward tilt of the PLSS.

 Editor's Note: See also Further Findings.

 An observation on the above study by Kees Nieuwland: A small feint yellow spot can be seen just above the horizon to the left of the steps.
-Increasing the exposure results in a full yellowish-round glare.
-What could this be?
-Another studio spotlight?
-It does not seem to be something attached to the steps – moreover, the steps should of course be invisible.
+Increasing the brightness results in a full yellowish-round glare.
+This glare was either on the original 5863 image used, or introduced during the compositing process.

 and shadow differences

 Editor's Note: The solar wind 'flag' is the solar wind composition experiment.
 The SWC consisted of a metal pole about 1.5 inches in diameter and 16ins long when collapsed.
 This extended to about 5ft and was allegedly inserted into the lunar surface to a depth of about 3ins (8cms).
 The foil was rolled up on a spring driven roller inside the tubing.
 Unfurled it hung from the pole and trapped particles of the solar wind during the EVA.
 Only the foil was returned to Earth.
 The pole remained on the 'lunar surface'.
 Compare with a disturbing buzz on next page.